AnaHill/AnaHill.github.io/academic.md

   {% endfor %}
 </div>
 </details>

+# All Journal Articles
-Below, all my journal articles are list.
+Click below to see list of all journal articles I am involved in.
 <details>
   <summary><strong>📚 Show All Journal Articles</strong></summary>
   <div style="font-size: 0.8em;">